bradford-hamilton/Ruby-On-Quails/guides/source/testing.md

 ### Changing the default settings

-Rails makes changing the default settings for system tests very simple.
+Quails makes changing the default settings for system tests very simple.
 All the setup is abstracted away so you can focus on writing your tests.

 When you generate a new application or scaffold, an `application_system_test_case.rb` file